What you need to know about PIC/S GMP Documentation

 |Annex 11 §7.1||Previously §13.
 Less prescriptive than before.|

 |Annex 14 §9||Previously §25.
 Clarifies that multiple products can be derived from the same pool.|

-In addition to this blog on PIC/S GMP documentation tips, we have blogs on PIC/S version 13 URSs, Sign up for the next training session on PIC/S PE 009-13, Annex 11 or Annex 15 run by one of PharmOut’s Lead Consultants in Validation, Ashley Isbel.
+In addition to this blog on PIC/S GMP documentation tips and blogs on continuous quality reviews, we also have blogs on PIC/S version 13 URSs.
+Sign up for the next training session on PIC/S PE 009-13, Annex 11 or Annex 15 run by one of PharmOut’s Lead Consultants in Validation, Ashley Isbel.